Derek DeBrosse – Firearms Lawyer

 Licensed Jurisdictions: Ohio

 Clay is known by clients and colleagues for his distinctly “Southern” style: A considerate, courteous disposition combined with a pragmatic and “no-nonsense, results-oriented” approach.
-Whether he is working with clients to structure a business or transaction, or advising them in a high-stakes dispute, his focus always remains on identifying the best solutions and finding a practical and cost-effective way to achieve them.
-Clay has close relationships with a cadre of expert consultants who can advise clients (and him) on the most highly-technical, high-stakes, issues affecting Firearms Industry members.
-He helps clients build and maintain the strongest business imaginable, so it will remain viable for the long-term and have the highest value to its owners.
+Whether he is working with clients to structure a regulated business or corporate transaction, or advising them in a high-stakes regulatory matter, his focus always remains on identifying the best solutions and finding a practical and cost-effective way to achieve them.
+Clay has close relationships with a cadre of expert consultants who can advise clients (and him) on the most highly technical issues affecting MLG’s clients.

-Prior to launching his own practice in 2010, Clay practiced for a decade at some of the larger law firms in the Southeast, representing Industry businesses, large and small, some nationally.
+Prior to launching his own practice in 2010, Clay practiced for a decade at some of the larger law firms in the Southeast, representing firearms businesses, large and small, some nationally.

 Clay’s inspiration is his family.
-His favorite thing in the world is playing with his three year-old daughter.
+His favorite thing in the world is being with his five year-old and one year-old daughters.
 Everything else pales in comparison.

 Clay has a law degree from the University of Georgia, and an undergraduate degree from LSU.